Municipal and County Administration

 - Frayda S. Bluestein Scholarship Fund for Municipal and County Administration (municipal and county applicants)

 - Civic Local Foundation (all applicants who are also members of the Civic Federal Credit Union or Local Government Federal Credit Union).
-Civic Local Foundation funding must be applied for separately.
-That link is available in the financial need section of the program application.
+Civic Local Foundation funding must be applied for separately at the link in the "financial need“ section of the program application.

 How to apply for funding